Brutal [Meta]Introduction to Dependent Types in Agda

 Nice way to “step” through a proof is to wrap some subexpression with {! !}, e.g.:

-and ask for a type, context and inferred type of a goal with C-c C-l followed by C-c C-., refine, wrap another subexpression, repeat.
-I dream of a better interface for this.
+reload, ask for a type, context and inferred type with C-c C-l followed by C-c C-., refine, wrap another subexpression, rinse and repeat.
+Sometimes I dream of a better interface for this.

 Solving type equations

-The second case of +-comm is pretty fun example to infer implicit arguments by hand.
+The second clause of +-comm is pretty fun example to infer implicit arguments by hand.
 Let’s do that.
 Algorithm is as follows:

 Applying the first step of the algorithm to a term